Working branch

 The visual editor uses the working branch to run your site in the container.
 The working branch is the branch that content editors work with.

-This branch name defaults to preview, which gets automatically created when a new site with visual editing enabled is created.
+This branch name defaults to preview, which gets automatically created when visual editing is enabled for a site.

 Learn more about changing the working branch.